 MDIA 2000.
 Introduction to Mass Media.
 3 Hours.

-The study of the processes, elements, uses, and impacts of mass media, including history, development, operation, and cultural effects of books, newspapers, magazines motion pictures, radio, television, sound recordings, and computer media.
+A study of the processes, elements, theories, uses, and impacts on mass media, including history, development, operation, and current business conditions of the major media forms.

 MDIA 2000H.
 Introduction to Mass Media (Honors).
 3 Hours.